realworldocaml/book/book/imperative-programming/README.md

 ```

 OCaml rejects the definition because OCaml, as a strict language, has limits
-on what it can put on the righthand side of a `let rec`.
+on what it can put on the right-hand side of a `let rec`.
 In particular,
 imagine how the following code snippet would be compiled:

 ```ocaml skip